 Board of Directors

-We focus manager training on creating an environment where managers feel comfortable handling reports, preventing retaliation and encouraging employees to speak up when they observe unethical behavior.
+Manager training at Allstate is focused on establishing, maintaining and encouraging an open and psychologically safe environment.
+It’s important for our managers to feel comfortable handling reports, preventing retaliation and encouraging employees to speak up about unethical behavior.

 To measure the impact of our training, we: